curvegrid/go-ethereum-wiki/Setting-up-private-network-or-local-cluster.md

 ## Monitoring your nodes

 [This page](https://github.com/ethereum/wiki/wiki/Network-Status) describes how to use the [The Ethereum (centralised) network status monitor (known sometimes as "eth-netstats")](http://eth-netstats.herokuapp.com) to monitor your nodes.

-Note that this won't work for private networks.
+[This page](https://github.com/ethereum/go-ethereum/wiki/Setting-up-monitoring-on-local-cluster) describes how you set up your own monitoring service for a (private or public) local cluster.